TheRealCodeVoyage/JS_Frameworks_and_Servers/docs/labs/Lab1.md

 - `screenshot_server_running.png` – terminal showing the server log line.
 - `screenshot_thunder_health.png` – Thunder Client (or curl output) for `/health`.
 - `git_log.txt` – output of `git log --oneline`.
 - `notes.md` – 2–5 bullets on anything you learned or got stuck on.
+Include your Github Repo Address.

 Zip and upload to the LMS as **Lab1.zip**.
 Include your GitHub repo link if you pushed it.